 Bitvavo Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
 What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
 They normally also have buy and sell-boxes.
 Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
 The below is a picture of the trading view at Bitvavo (when not signed in):

 Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order.
 Makers make the liquidity in a market and takers remove this liquidity by matching makers’ orders with their own.

 Bitvavo's trading fees for takers are 0.25%.
-This fee is in line with industry average.
+This fee is in line with the industry average.
 The exchange also offers a small discount to makers, who trade at a fee of 0.15%.

 Bitvavo Withdrawal fees

 Bitvavo's withdrawal fee is 0.00005 BTC per BTC-withdrawal.
 This fee is in line with the industry average.
 The global industry average BTC-withdrawal fee the last time we at Cryptowisser did a full-blown empirical study of it was approx. 0.0006 BTC per BTC-withdrawal.
 But today, we see more and more exchanges charging 0.0005 BTC per BTC-withdrawal, so one could argue that 0.0005 BTC is starting to become the new industry average.

 You can find a full table of fees at Bitvavo here.